PoliJun/learn_leetcode/EXPERIENCE.md

     and DDD is a tree diameter.
 They both result in O(N)\mathcal{O}(N)O(N) space in the worst-case scenarios:
     skewed tree for DFS and complete tree for BFS.

+# Sun Aug 6 16:59:51 CST 2023

+## DFS or BFS?

+Deciding whether to use Depth-First Search (DFS) or Breadth-First Search (BFS) depends on the specific requirements and characteristics of the graph and the problem you are trying to solve.
+Both DFS and BFS are essential graph traversal algorithms, but they have distinct strengths and use cases:

+1. Depth-First Search (DFS):

+    - DFS explores as far as possible along each branch before backtracking.
+    - It uses a stack (either explicit or recursive) to keep track of nodes to visit.
+    - DFS is generally more memory-efficient than BFS because it only needs to store information about the current path.
+    - It is often used in problems that require exploring all possible paths or to find a single path from a start node to a target node.
+    - DFS is also well-suited for problems like cycle detection, topological sorting, and connected component analysis.

+2. Breadth-First Search (BFS):
+    - BFS explores all nodes at the current depth level before moving to the next depth level.
+    - It uses a queue to keep track of nodes to visit in a level-by-level manner.
+    - BFS is typically used to find the shortest path in unweighted graphs since it guarantees the shortest path to any reachable node.
+    - It can be useful in problems where you want to explore the neighbors of a node before going deeper into the graph or when you need to find the shortest path.

+Here are some considerations to help you choose between DFS and BFS:

+-   **Shortest path**: If you need to find the shortest path between two nodes in an unweighted graph, BFS is the better choice due to its level-order traversal.

+-   **Memory efficiency**: If you are dealing with a very large graph and memory is a concern, DFS might be preferred because it uses less memory compared to BFS.

+-   **Completeness**: If you need to explore all possible paths in the graph or find all connected components, DFS is more appropriate as it ensures that all nodes are visited.

+-   **Topological sorting**: If you have a directed acyclic graph (DAG) and need to find a linear ordering of its nodes, then DFS is commonly used for topological sorting.

+-   **Cycle detection**: If you want to check whether a graph contains cycles, DFS is often the go-to algorithm.

+Ultimately, your choice between DFS and BFS should be guided by the specific problem requirements and the properties of the graph you are dealing with.
+In some cases, you may even combine both algorithms to achieve the desired results.